 What is a Veterinary Technologist?

 The profession of Veterinary Technologist as it is currently applied in South Africa is unique in the world.
-Veterinary Technologists are purpose trained to perform laboratory work in veterinary diagnostic laboratories in disciplines such as Virology, Bacteriology, Serology, Biochemistry (Chemical pathology), Histopathology and Parasitology.
+Veterinary Technologists are purpose trained to perform laboratory work in veterinary diagnostic laboratories, veterinary research facilities and even veterinary vaccine production in disciplines such as Virology, Bacteriology, Serology, Biochemistry (Chemical pathology), Histopathology and Parasitology.

 Training is offered by the Tshwane University of Technology in Pretoria and the qualification in Veterinary Technology is the only qualification currently accepted for automatic registration at the South African Veterinary Council.